| No. 3/2020

 On 8 October 2020 the EWC employee representatives of Alliance Healthcare filed a complaint against the central management before the Central Arbitration Committee (CAC) in London, the first instance for labour disputes under UK EWC law.
 The spokesperson for the employee representatives (i.e. the EWC secretary) from Spain had informed the workforce in his country about an outsourcing project in a critical manner.
 Although the project had previously been announced by management on the Intranet, central management considered this to be a breach of confidentiality.

 As punishment management decided to exclude the EWC secretary from all further meetings with management and imposed a five-day deduction in salary.
 The employee representatives consider this as discrimination in the exercise of his mandate, which is expressly prohibited under the EWC Directive.
 On 29 July 2020, the General Secretary of the European Federation of Industrial Unions (industriALL) in Brussels sent a letter of protest to the central management, pointing out that the revocation of the mandate unilaterally imposed by the employer was a clear violation of the current nomination and election procedures of an EWC.
-No other European country had ever had a similar situation and a comparable legal procedure.

 The European Works Council of Alliance Healthcare is a mixed body chaired by the employer.
 As there have been on-going difficulties for the employee representatives to hold their internal meetings and organising their EWC work independently, since October 2019 negotiations have been underway with support of the EWC Academy to amend the EWC agreement (see report in EWC News 3/2019).
 The EWC Academy was also asked to provide legal advice in the proceedings before the CAC.